Is Stress contributing to your Weight Gain?

 If you image that your cells are constantly being surrounded by Sugar (because your stress levels are keeping it that way – you know – “just in case of emergency”) so your body tries to keep the balance by not letting your blood sugar get too high (don’t want to you turning into a Diabetic now do we!)
 If the sugar can’t get inside the cell to be burnt for fuel (this was Insulins’ job remember but Cortisol is holding it hostage) then your body will start to store your excess energy as fat, particularly around your stomach area.

-This is one of the main ways Stress makes you Fat.
+This is one of the main ways Stress can increase your body weight.

-What are 4 ways Stress makes me Fat?
+What are 4 ways Stress can increase my weight?

 It creates more ‘deep’ fat cells – Cortisol can drag some of your fats (triglycerides) out of storage and relocate them to visceral fat cells (the ones under yours muscles, deep inside your body and around your organs).
 Not only that, but Cortisol helps immature fat cells (called Adipocytes) develop into mature fat cells.